 The Half-Fast Ultimate Runner: There is no other running event like this.
 This IS the ULTIMATE.
 It is fun for the runners and a great way for volunteers to learn some of the basics of timing runs and how to work a stop watch and chronomix.
 Each runner must do all the events to finish and be eligible for awards.
 5k, 400 meters, 100 meters, a mile, and a 10k.

-Sundae Sunday 10 Miler: The first Sunday morning (8am) after Labor Day in September, starting at Dwight Merkel .
+Sundae Sunday 10 Miler: The second Sunday morning in September, starting at Dwight Merkel .
 The course has been a tradition, heading out Northwest Blvd., down Meenach hill, going by Downriver Golf Course, through Riverside State Park, to Francis and back to the start at Albi Stadium.
 Ice cream sundaes await the finisher and the volunteers.
 This is another great opportunity to help keep a quality running event in existence--there are many volunteer opportunities here.

 Colbert Autumn Classic: This is truly a classic event.
 13.1 miles of hills and dales, on paved and gravel roads in the Green Bluff area where the pumpkins are turning orange.
 There is a special division for anyone who cares to enter- Healthy but Heavier for men over 200 lbs and women over 150 lbs.
 Sweatshirts and apples for finishers.
 Colbert Half Map 2016.pdf

 Spokane Marathon, Half Marathon and Five-Mile Run: The marathon and half marathon are challenging (hilly) runs that begin and end at Riverfront Park.
 The five-mile runs is run mainly on the Centennial Trail.
 The runs are held in mid-October.
 Be prepared for almost any kind of weather.
 Volunteers are always needed and welcome.